latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Free rides near you.
+Free rides are available in most communities, including near you.

-Free rides to work, a job interview or to get home
+Programs that provide free rides to work, a job interview or to get home

-Free bus passes or tickets may be giveaway near you in an effort to help people get to work.
-A pass, gift card, token or some other voucher will in effect pay for that ride to work or an interview.
-This tend to be more common in urban or suburban communities.
+Free bus passes or tickets may be given away near you in an effort to help people get to work.
+A pass, gift card, token or some other voucher will in effect pay for that bus trip to work or an interview.
+A local charity (like the Salvation Army or community action) or a church may give them out.
+Government workforce centers may also provide free bus tickets too for someone that needs to get to an interview or first day or work.
+This for of help will tend to be more common in urban or suburban communities.
 Learn more on bus passes for low-income.

 Local workforce centers as well as community action agencies may provide free or heavily discounted rides.
 Both organizations are mostly funded by state and federal government programs.
 They focus on self-sufficiency, helping people that live in poverty and that have other barriers, and an employment or job training help overcome poverty.
 Locate community action transportation near you.